Rank Metric Decoder Architectures for Random Linear Network Coding with Error Control: Computational Complexity Reduction

-\begin{lemma}Let $(\bm{r}', \bm{\hat{L}}', \bm{\hat{E}}')$ be a reduction of $\bm{Y}$ determined by its $n$-RRE form, we have \end{lemma}
+\begin{lemma}Let $(\bm{r}', \bm{\hat{L}}', \bm{\hat{E}}')$ be a reduction of $\bm{Y}$ determined by its $n$-RRE form, we have $d_S(\langle \bm{X}\rangle, \langle \bm{Y}\rangle) = 2\rank\bigl[\begin{smallmatrix}\bm{\hat{L}}' & \bm{r}'-\bm{x}\\ \bm{0} & \bm{\hat{E}}' \end{smallmatrix}\bigr] - \mu' - \delta'.$ \end{lemma}

-\begin{IEEEproof} See Appendix~\ref{sec:proof2}. \end{IEEEproof} Lemma~\ref{lem:equivalence} shows that the subspace decoding problem is equivalent to the generalized Gabidulin decoding problem with the alternative reduction $(\bm{r}', \bm{\hat{L}}', \bm{\hat{E}}')$, which is obtained from an $n$-RRE form of $\bm{Y}$.
-We illustrate an example of KK decoding based on $n$-RRE approach in Appendix~\ref{sec:example}.
+See Appendix~\ref{sec:proof2} for the proof.
+Lemma~\ref{lem:equivalence} shows that the subspace decoding problem is equivalent to the generalized Gabidulin decoding problem with the alternative reduction $(\bm{r}', \bm{\hat{L}}', \bm{\hat{E}}')$, which is obtained from an $n$-RRE form of $\bm{Y}$.